iterative/dvc.org/static/docs/user-guide/external-data/azure.md

 ## DVC Storage

-To use an Azure storage as a DVC storage we should declare it as a default
+To use Azure as a DVC storage we should create a default remote:
-remote:

 ```dvc
 $ dvc remote add --default \